 Medically necessary breast surgery is a big decision.
 Unlike cosmetic breast surgery, which is an elective procedure, medical breast surgery isn’t always voluntary and is generally sought as a life-saving treatment.
 At MG Plastic Surgery in Scottsdale, AZ, our experts understand that making the decision to have a mastectomy deserves compassionate care and attention.

 The decision to undergo any cancer treatment can be very distressing, so it is essential to have a compassionate professional by your side, delivering exceptional care throughout the process.
 Dr. Manuel Gigena brings a warm, friendly bedside manner to help you feel at ease as you navigate the journey toward being cancer-free.
-A mastectomy requires advanced skill and experience to eliminate all cancerous tissues, and Dr. Gigena is a qualified double-board-certified plastic surgeon with extensive experience in reconstructive breast procedures.
+A mastectomy requires advanced skill and experience to eliminate all cancerous tissues, and Dr. Gigena is a qualified double-board-certified plastic surgeon with extensive experience.

 A mastectomy is a breast surgery that removes the entire breast tissue that may be affected by abnormal or cancerous cells.
 This surgery essentially removes the breasts from the body in order to prevent the spread of cancerous cells.
 Sometimes, this procedure can also remove muscles from the chest wall or lymph nodes beneath the arm, depending on the diagnosis and the needs of the patient.